 3) Pay attention to sleep times and totals

-While you may not be intentionally offering naps at your child’s normal nap times, they may get tired and fall asleep at various points throughout your travel day.
-They may end up napping for cumulatively more or less time and more or less frequently than they normally do.
+Sleep may happen in bits and pieces during travel days.
+Your child may end up napping for cumulatively more or less time and/or more or less frequently than they normally do.
 Just pay attention to about how much sleep is happening so you can plan your next moves when you arrive.

 4) Adjust bedtime if necessary

-Depending on your child’s current nap schedule you may end up with a looong time between when their “nap” ended and when they normally go to bed – especially if you’ve traveled across time zones.
+Depending on your child’s current nap schedule you may end up with a long time between when their last “nap” ended and when they normally go to bed – especially if you’ve traveled across time zones.

 If you have a baby on multiple naps/day or you’ve flown west, you may be able to fit in an afternoon cat nap when you arrive to bridge the gap to bedtime.
 If so, that’s a great way to refresh after being cooped up in a car or airplane.